Watching and sharing video content is one of the most common uses of the web,

 input event.
 We then get the value of the

-data-seek property does not exist (for example, on mobile), the value of the
+property does not exist (on mobile for example), the value of the

 This creates the effect of jumping ahead to a different position in the video.